ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### Primary cluster capacity
 {: #vrw-orderinginstance-consldt-capacity}

-* For the **Management optimized cluster** capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 192 GB RAM.
+* For the **Management-optimized cluster** capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 192 GB RAM.
-* For the **Customize a consolidated cluster** capacity, you can choose the Cascade Lake server and RAM size according to your needs.
+* For the **Customizable consolidated cluster** capacity, you can choose the Cascade Lake server and RAM size according to your needs.

 ### Number of bare metal servers
 {: #vrw-orderinginstance-consldt-bare-metal}